google-aai/tf-serving-k8s-tutorial/README.md

 ![jupyterhub tf 1.8 cpu](img/jupyterhub_kubeflow_img.png)

 Set CPU and memory to whatever your cluster can handle.
-1 CPU and 2Gi memory is sufficient for the exercises, but if you are on a cluster and can afford more resources, more CPU and memory will allow you to spin up and run notebooks faster without having to shut down notebook kernels.
+1 CPU and 2Gi memory is sufficient, but if you are on a cluster and can afford more resources, more CPU and memory will allow you to spin up and run notebooks faster without having to shut down notebook kernels.
+(The minikube setup used above will probably only allow 1 CPU for Jupyter without interfering with the model serving process.)

 The notebook server may take a few minutes to spin up depending on cluster resources, so be patient.
 Once it has spun up, go into the work directory,